Ket Runtime Architecture

 Runtime

-The result of a measure in Ket with batch execution is not available soon after, allowing Libket to append multiple measurements at the same quantum execution.
-With this in mind, we can split Ket runtime into classical and quantum runtime.
+The result of a measurement in Ket, with batch execution, is not immediately computed, enabling Libket to append multiple measurements within the same quantum execution.
+This enables a division of the Ket runtime into classical and quantum runtime.

-At the classical runtime, the classical computer executes classical operations that do not depend on not available measurement results as usual.
-On the other hand, quantum instructions generate calls to Libket.
-Libket uses this call to forge a quantum code with every information needed for quantum execution.
+At the classical runtime, the classical computer executes operations that do not depend on the yet to be available measurement results.
+At the same time, quantum instructions generate calls to Libket.
+Libket then uses those calls to build a quantum code with every information needed for quantum execution.

-The quantum runtime begins when the classical computer needs some result from the quantum computer.
-At this time, Libket sends the quantum code for quantum execution and waits for the results.
-Libket is agnostic of the quantum execution target and cannot communicate with it during the quantum execution when using batch execution mode.
-At the end of the quantum runtime, Libket writes the results from the quantum computer on the classical one.
+The quantum runtime begins when the classical computer needs a result from the quantum computer.
+At this time, Libket sends the quantum code for execution and waits for the results.
+Libket is agnostic of the quantum compputer and cannot communicate with it during its execution when using batch execution mode.
+At the end of the quantum runtime, Libket gets the results from the quantum computer and sends them to the classical runtime, that continues on with its execution until the need for another result from a quantum operation.

-A quantum execution has three possible types of results, measurement from a measure or sample, expected value from exp_value, and QuantumState from dump, with the last, only possible on simulated quantum executions.
+A quantum execution has three possible types of results, measurement from a measure or sample, expectation value from exp_value, and QuantumState from dump, with the last, only possible on simulated quantum executions.

 Process